cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 resulted in 5,100 scaffolds with an N50 of 187 Kb and an coverage of 160X.

-#### 1.2.2 Estimation of Variation

-Although we did not cover this step, it is worth mentioning that the authors performed a third sequencing step - coming from a third animal (unsure of its origins, whether a developed embryo from the 2 wild ones or a third wild animal) to estimate variation on the genome.
-The sequencing was made through Illumina Mi-Seq and detected 589,252 Single Nucleotide Variants (SNVs) across 118,613,222 bases, resulting on a ratio of 1 SNV every 200 bases.
-These is of course interesting for population studies.

-#### 1.2.3 Evaluation of completeness and correctness of genome assembly
+#### 1.2.2 Evaluation of completeness and correctness of genome assembly

 The authors extracted 15,752 M. leidyi Expressed Sequence Tags (ESTs) and aligned them to their assembled genome using BLAT \[Blat ref\] v.
 34x12 with default parameters.
-They evaluated their alignment using a software developed by their group called baa.pl \[baa.pl ref\] later reformed into Isoblat \[github link to isoblat\] and obtained:
+They evaluated their alignment using a software developed by their group called baa.pl \[baa.pl ref\] later reformed into Isoblat \[github link to Isoblat\] and obtained:

 1)  99.4% of the transcripts were mapped with BLAT
 2)  98.2% of the positions in the mapped transcripts were aligned